 Apple TV App

 The Apple TV app is the center of the tvOS experience.
 The app surfaces content from all eligible entertainment apps installed on the device and lets users view a universal "Up Next" for watched content.
-One notable exception to this is Netflix, whose content can be searched for within the Apple TV app, but will not show up in Up Next.
+One notable exception to this is Netflix, which allows you to search for content within the Apple TV app, but it doesn't display in Up Next.

 Within the Apple TV App, users can subscribe to specific channels to view content natively within the app.
-The app is automatically populated with any previously purchased iTunes content and will play channel content within the app too.
+The app is automatically populated with any previously purchased iTunes content and will also play channel content within the app.

 These are the available channels within the app: